 The Martha Diamond Trust, established by the artist in 2020, maintains an archive of material related to the artist and her work and is planning a catalogue raisonné of all known paintings, prints and drawings.
 The Trust is gathering images and data on artworks by Martha Diamond in private and public collections.
 We invite owners of works by Martha Diamond, as well as anyone else who may have relevant information, to fill out this form.
 All information about ownership of artworks will be kept confidential unless you grant us permission to publish it.
 Requests for anonymity will be respected.
 For inquiries on this or other subjects, please visit our contact page.

 This website is maintained by the Martha Diamond Trust, a private trust created by the artist and based in New York.
 We manage Martha Diamond’s archive and are dedicated to preserving her legacy and expanding knowledge of her work.
 Olivia Funk, director; Lesley Raeside and Frank Rose, trustees.
-All images copyright © the Martha Diamond Trust unless otherwise noted.
+All images of Martha Diamond artworks copyright © the Martha Diamond Trust.